silv3rr/glftpd-webui/docs/Config.md

 Besides gl user/pass, also checks userfile for '1' flag (SITEOP) and compares client ip to src ip/host mask(s) in X-Forwarded-For header.

-(tested with docker mode only but should also work witout)
+(tested with docker mode only but should also work without)

 #### both